 Since every web host has their own steps for installing WordPress onto your website, you’ll need to consult with your specific hosting provider for exact steps.

-However, in an effort to give you an idea how easy it is, we’ll show you how to install WordPress onto your site using QuickInstall.
+However, in an effort to give you an idea of how easy it is, we’ll show you how to install WordPress onto your site using QuickInstall.

 Step 1: Find the QuickInstall Icon on cPanel

-First you’ll need to log into your hosting account and navigate to the cPanel dashboard.
+To start, you’ll need to log into your hosting account and navigate to the cPanel dashboard.
 Next, scroll down to the Software and Services section and click on the QuickInstall icon.